Adverbs are used to express how something is done (adjectives express how someone or something is).

 Adjectives ending in -ly: use ‘in a … way / manner’ or another adverb with similar meaning

-in a friendly manner
+| friendly | in a friendly way in a friendly manner |

 Exceptions

-The following adjectives are also used as adverbs (without modification):daily, enough, early, far, fast, hourly, little, long, low, monthly, much, straight, weekly, yearly, …Adverbs are used to express how something is done (adjectives express how someone or something is).
+| The following adjectives are also used as adverbs (without modification): | daily, enough, early, far, fast, hourly, little, long, low, monthly, much, straight, weekly, yearly, …Adverbs are used to express how something is done (adjectives express how someone or something is).

 Example: The dog sleeps quietly.
 The dog is absolutely quiet.